 Firstly, a proposal must be loaded into the OT.
-Often, this will be done by starting completely from scratch using the "New Proposal" menu item or toolbar icon (number "1" on a green background).
+Often, this will be done by starting completely from scratch using "New Proposal" from the File menu or toolbar icon (number "1" on a green background).
 There is also the possibility to open a Director's Discretionary Time (DDT) proposal using the corresponding menu or toolbar item i.e. the letter "D" on a reddish-pink background.
 The rest of this chapter is essentially identical for each, the only obvious difference being the bars in the GUI that have the same colour as the icon backgrounds.
 It is also possible to read in an existing project from disk or from the archive.
 In each case, dialogue boxes will warn about possible overwriting of the current project if it has unsaved changes.

 The first task is to provide some generic information about the project.
 Selecting the Project node in the Project Structure tree will enable both the PI to be chosen, by querying the ALMA User Database, and a title for the project to be entered, although both can in fact be entered in the subsequent Proposal node.
 Once the project title has been entered, this will be reflected in various places in the OT: the main GUI titlebar, the Project node and the Forms tab of the Editors pane.
 A non-editable project code will initially be blank and only be completed once a proposal has been submitted for the first time.
-The Project form is visible in Figure 5.1.